HobnobMancer/cazy_webscraper/docs/source/index.rst

    Hobbs, Emma E. M.; Pritchard, Leighton; Chapman, Sean; Gloster, Tracey M. (2021): cazy_webscraper Microbiology Society Annual Conference 2021 poster. figshare.
 Poster. https://doi.org/10.6084/m9.figshare.14370860.v7

-``cazy_webscraper`` retrieves data from CAZy, writing it to a local SQLite3 file. ``cazy_webscraper`` can retrieve the protein sequences from NCBI, for CAZymes in the local database, and also write out those sequences in FASTA format.
+``cazy_webscraper`` retrieves data from CAZy, writing it to a local SQLite3 file. ``cazy_webscraper`` can retrieve the protein sequences from NCBI for CAZymes in the local database, and also write out those sequences in FASTA format.
 Additionally, ``cazy_webscraper`` can retrieve protein structures from the Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank, `PDB <https://www.rcsb.org/>`_, for CAZymes in the local database.

 ``cazy_webscraper`` can be configured to scrape the entire CAZy database, to recover only CAZymes filtered by user-supplied criteria, such as CAZy classes, CAZy (sub)family, or taxonomy.